sumanth-deakin/mycontext-blockchain/README.md

 # MyContext Blockchain

-To run this project you need to have
+To run this project you need to have one of the following

   - Git installed in Windows
   - Ubuntu